Cray-HPE/docs-csm/operations/multi-tenancy/Tapms.md

 When a tenant CR is applied, `tapms` will:

-1. If the tenant declaration includes any `TenantHooks`, `tapms` will first call the specified endpoint(s).
+1. If the tenant declaration includes any `TenantHooks` or if any `GlobalTenantHooks` have been created, `tapms` will first call the specified endpoint(s).
    If the endpoint returns an HTTP code other than 200 and `blockingCall` is `true`, the tenant creation request will fail.
 1. Create a tenant and Kubernetes namespace with the specified `name`.
 Note that when `hnc` is deployed, it will be configured with a required prefix for tenant names ensuring that namespaces not associated with multi-tenancy are not